paulcwarren/ginkgo4j/README.md

 		});
 	}
 ```
    - Optionally, you can control the number of threads used with `@Ginkgo4jConfiguration(threads = 1)`

-See [ExampleTests.java](https://github.com/paulcwarren/ginkgo4j/blob/master/src/test/java/com/github/paulcwarren/ginkgo4j/ExampleTests.java) for a working example.

-## Getting Started with Spring
+### Getting Started with Spring

-- Create a junit test
    - Add the following imports:-
 ```
 import static org.paulcwarren.ginkgo4j.Ginkgo4jDSL.*;
 import org.paulcwarren.ginkgo4j.Ginkgo4jSpringRunner;
 ```
    - Annotate your test class with:-
 ```
 @RunWith(Ginkgo4jSpringRunner.class)
 ```
    - Add the following template:-
 ```
 	{
 		Describe("Replace me", () -> {